 gone.
 These are the common thoughts I had growing up where my idols were

-artists that killed themselves because they didn't fit into this ugly
+artists that killed themselves or would later take their lives because they didn't fit into this ugly world.

 Once again, I am at a loss for final words on this discussion of a dark topic.
 I have reflected on suicide at the intersection of art, substance abuse, and LGBTQ youth.
 I suppose I focused on these intersections because I too have felt this waning gloom over me as an artist who abused drugs and alcohol, that had thoughts of suicide, and for someone that identifies as a queer woman.
 I wanted to convey my own experiences because I can personally dive into my past thoughts and emotions to relate to others.
 I believe in several of my previous posts, in addition to part I on this discussion of suicide, I have mentioned that the forms of art I create have helped me cope with this life-long strain of depression.
 Just because you're an artist doesn't mean you're tortured; even though our society tells us the more tortured the artist, the better